anthiras/dataeng-capstone/README.md

 ### 4.2 Data models

+Since I will be transforming the data as part of the query with Apache Spark, I will end up with data models representing the query output.

-For the three use cases mentioned above I end up with the following data models:
+For the three use cases mentioned above I will set up the following data models:

 **Delayed routes**

-Delayed routes will contain origin and destination airport (name from airports data), average delay, and total flights aggregated from the flight data.
-The airport code is in both datasets and should be used as the join condition.
+For delayed routes, the data model needs to include origin and destination airport as well as the average delay and total flights aggregated from the flight data.
+The data should be sorted by descending average delay.
+This way the model will support the use case by providing an easy overview of the most delayed routes.

+The airport code is in both datasets and should be used as the join condition for the origin and destination airport.
+Airport names will be populated from the airport dataset, and flight statistics will be aggregated from the flights data.

 | Column        | Type   | Description                           |
 | ------------- | ------ | ------------------------------------- |